DLorenzoLaguno17/TDD/README.md

 ## The relation of the TDD with the GDD
 The GDD is the soul of a videogame, it is equivalent to [the "Bible" of a television series](https://www.shorescripts.com/what-is-a-tv-series-bible/).
 This document will be used as the base for the development of the game.
 It contains a summary of The TDD is a specification for all the technical aspects of the features which are defined in the Game Design Document (GDD).

-So, we could say as [Laura Deng](http://lauradeng.com/eng/?p=187) tells us in her website that *"while a GDD is derived from the game concept and is a functional description of the game from the user’s point of view, while a TDD is an architectural description of the game from the implementer’s point of view"*.
+So, we could say as [Laura Deng](http://lauradeng.com/eng/?p=187) tells us in her website that *"while a GDD is derived from the game concept and is a functional description of the game from the user’s point of view, a TDD is an architectural description of the game from the implementer’s point of view"*.

 # Sections of a Technical Design Document
 The information contained in a TDD can vary depending on the company or the project.
 Nevertheless there are sections which are more usual than others, so we will divide them in what I have called **core sections** and **extra sections**.